connexcs/docs/logging.md

 ![alt text][sip-trace-4]

-**Please note the SIP traces are not guaranteed always.**
+**Please note the SIP traces are not always guaranteed.**

 ## Simulating Calls

-Users can simulate the calls by following simple procedure:
+Users can simulate the calls by using the following simple procedure:

 1. Click on Management> Logging> Simulate